top of page

 SightCity is one of the most important meeting points for the blind and visually impaired community, assistive technology companies, researchers, distributors, associations, public institutions, and accessibility professionals.
 It is where people come not just to hear about new solutions but to test them, question them, compare them, and understand if they can truly help in everyday life.
 Exactly the kind of conversation we want to have.

-Our team in Frankfurt brings together the core perspectives behind .lumen: technology, vision, and market adoption.
+Our team in Frankfurt brought together the core perspectives behind .lumen: technology, vision, and market adoption.

 1. Cornel Amariei, CEO & Founder, will share the story behind .lumen, the mission of building scalable mobility for blind and visually impaired people, and the company’s long-term vision.